Intrinsic nonlinear conductivities induced by the quantum metric

 This newly discovered conductivity broadens our present understanding of NL transport phenomena.
 Following our electronic transport calculations, thermal and thermoelectric~\cite{mandal_PRB2020_magnus,das_PRR2020_thermal,das_PRB2021_intrinsic} intrinsic transport may also display interesting NL effects.
 Non-trivial physics may additionally emerge in the presence of magnetic fields with previously unexplored intrinsic magneto-transport phenomena~\cite{gao_PRL2014_field, Gao_OMS_2015}.

 \acknowledgments

 We thank Leonid Golub for a series of enlightening discussions.
+K. D. thanks Daniel Kaplan for insightful discussions.
+K. D. is supported by the Weizmann Institute of Science and the Koshland Foundation.
 DC is supported by the Australian Research Council Centre of Excellence in Future Low-Energy Electronics Technologies (project number CE170100039).
-We acknowledge the Science and Engineering Research Board (SERB, for the MTR/2019/001520 project), and the Department of Science and Technology (DST, for the project DST/NM/TUE/QM-6/2019(G)-IIT Kanpur) of the Government of India, for financial support. {We thank Harsh Varshney for carefully reading our manuscript and checking the calculations.
-We thank both the anonymous referees.}
+We acknowledge the Science and Engineering Research Board (SERB, for the MTR/2019/001520 project), and the Department of Science and Technology (DST, for the project DST/NM/TUE/QM-6/2019(G)-IIT Kanpur) of the Government of India, for financial support.
+We thank Harsh Varshney for carefully reading our manuscript and checking the calculations.
+We thank one of the anonymous referees.

-{\it Note:---} During the final stage of our manuscript preparation, we came across an independent work~\cite{kaplan_arxiv2022_unif} with a very similar calculation that predicts intrinsic nonlinear longitudinal conductivities.
-However, their expressions of intrinsic nonlinear conductivity are different from ours given in Eq.~\eqref{total_int}.